Integrate Elastigroup with Your OpsWorks Stack in 3 Easy Steps

 Once you have configured the IAM role, your Instances can perform operations and attach themselves to any OpsWorks stack.

-- Create an Elastigroup – Creating your first Elastigroup
+- Launch the Elastigroup Creation Wizard: Creating your first Elastigroup

-- Expand the “Integrations” portion in the Compute tab, select the OpsWork integration, add it and select the Stack type, Stack ID and Layer ID for your environment
+- Under Integrations in the Compute tab, select the OpsWork integration, add it and set the

-Use the Copy feature in order to copy the required user data from there:
+Once configured Elastigroup will retrieve the user data.
+Use the Copy feature to copy the user data from there:

 4. Paste the user data script in the User Data section under Additional Configuration.
 See the example template below: